enigmae/plugnplayAI/README.md

 # plugnplayAI

-Use AI Models in a node-based no-code platform to create AI powered projects and workflows.
+Use AI models in a node-based no-code platform to create AI powered projects and workflows.

 Built during the AI Hackathon hosted by AssemblyAI